adrianhopebailie/web-monetization/receiving.md

 #### Simple Payment Setup Protocol (HTTPS)

-The receiver must host a secure HTTP endpoint that can generate unique connection credentials for each WM provider that requests them at this URL.
+The receiver must host a secure HTTP endpoint that can generate unique connection credentials for each client that requests them at this URL.

 ##### Example: Respond to an SPSP request
  - *Alice* is a customer of *Secure Wallet* who are able to act as a WM Receiver.